Introduction

 - It involves tradeoffs between quality attributes — You cannot optimise for everything simultaneously

-Key Architectural Patterns
+Foundational Architectural Patterns

 An architectural pattern is a reusable solution to a commonly occurring problem in system structure.
 Patterns are not prescriptions — they are options.
 The skill of architecture lies in knowing which pattern fits which context.
+The patterns below are the foundations every architect builds on.

 Client-Server